 6. Calf raises.
 Stand in front of a desk or other piece of furniture you can hold on to for balance.
 Raise your heels off the floor and slowly lower them.

 7. Football foot drill.
 While seated, speedily tap your toes on the floor under your desk.
 Do for about 30 seconds at a time

 8. Lunge.
 While walking, take the widest step you can and lunge forward.

 9. Shoulder raises.
 Raise your shoulder to your ear, hold and then relax.
 Repeat, alternating shoulders.

 10. Water bottle weights.
-Use a full water bottle as weight to increase the difficulty of your work out.
-You can do front raises, overhead presses and bicep curls with a water bottle.
+Use a full water bottle as a weight to increase the difficulty of your workout.
+You can do front raises, overhead presses, and bicep curls with a water bottle.

 11. Chair dips.
 Place the palms of your hands on your chair and your feet on the floor.
 Move your rear end off of the edge of your seat.
 Bend your elbows and lower your body.
 Straighten your arms to return to the starting position.